We're Field Day

 In-game music and sound effects

 Every creative team needs someone with the ability to “yes, and…” a story or design problem, and Cy is just about the best there is.
 He’s also one of the most creative people you’ll ever meet.
 When it comes to creating music for games, Cy starts by immersing himself in the subject matter--like watching ocean documentaries when he was composing music for Wake: Tales from the Aqualab--and trusting the music to come.
 It can be challenging to find the right tone for a scene, story, or moment, and Cy’s music helps us find it.
+He also brings our game worlds to life with inventive, playful sound effects.

 Cy began as a visual artist, creating commissioned album cover artwork and T-shirt designs, before realizing that music had always been a constant in his life.
 He learned to play the drums through playing Rock Band--the perfect merging of his love for music and video games.
 When it comes to the creative process, Cy is passionate about improvisation and pushes himself to keep things fresh and different.
 He shares visual art and poetry on Instagram at dreamingspiders